 In my last article, I suggested you make and keep one New Years resolution.
 Start investing in dividend paying stocks today.
 Check out that article here The 1 Resolution I Would Make – If I Were You (Part 1) to read why I think creating a portfolio of dividend paying stocks is a great idea.
-But how do you go about creating your own passive cash machine from a group of dividend paying companies?
+But how do you go about creating your own passive income machine from a group of dividend paying companies?

 Here’s a step by step guide using some great articles from the personal finance and investing community to supplement my points.